GrzegorzKozub/toys/README.md

 Working VRR flickering mitigations for *MSI MPG 321URX*

-- Use a stronger Afterburner profile to lock 120 FPS
-- Decrease refresh rate to 120 Hz
+- Decrease refresh rate to 120 Hz and try to lock 120 FPS
 - Increase the lower VRR range imit from 48 to 80 Hz using CRU

 *LG 27GP950-B* was calibrated for *Gamer 1* profile, brightness set to 10 (about 130 nits) and gamma mode 2 selected.
 Hardware calibration resulted in the RGB settings of 50 50 47.
 Software calibration is stored in the ICC profile `27gp950-b.10.icm`.
 Not relevant for calibration, contrast looks best at 70.